 As it stands, if you have two or more Amazon Echo speakers, you can 'group' them together to play music simultaneously across multiple speakers.
 For example, grouping three bedroom speakers together and naming the group 'upstairs' will allow you to simply ask Alexa to, "play Pink Floyd upstairs".

-Every Echo speaker (including the Echo Sub) supports the multi-room feature, although third-party Alexa devices currently do not.
-Amazon recently announced it has given the tools to developers to make this happen, so it could arrive on Alexa-powered speakers from the likes of Bose and Sonos soon.
+Every Echo speaker (including the Echo Sub) supports the multi-room feature, as well as third-party speakers from the likes of Sonos.

 As well as hardware, there are still some omissions in the Echo multi-room functionality.
-Multi-room isn't possible when music is playing over Bluetooth, and non-music content such as timers, alarms and e-books aren't supported either.
+Multi-room isn't possible when music is playing over Bluetooth, for example, and certain non-music content such as e-books aren't supported either.

 So let's have a closer look at each member of the entire Amazon multi-room family...